tudasc/PIRA/README.md

 However, the goal is to be as flexibel w.r.t. the used toolchain as possible.
 We have published two papers about the functionality PIRA offers.
 The initial paper can be found [here](https://dl.acm.org/citation.cfm?id=3281071) (ACM).
-The follow-up paper will be linked as soon as it is available for download.
+The follow-up paper will be linked as soon as it is available for download, a preprint version can be found on [Research Gate](https://www.researchgate.net/publication/337831656_Automatic_Instrumentation_Refinement_for_Empirical_Performance_Modeling).

 ## Approach